-It'll also an easier edit.
+It'll also be an easier edit.
 The wording of the contract needs to be clear.

 6. Incorporation of Terms

-Watch out for references to documents which aren't part of the contract.
+Watch out for references to documents which aren't sent with a draft contract.
 You need to read these too.
 Before you sign.

 If they're not provided, ask for a copy.